 Al Shimari v.
 CACI International was filed in the Eastern District of Virginia in 2008 on behalf of “hard site” victims of torture at Abu Ghraib prison.
 According to statements by co-conspirators, CACI employees Steven Stefanowicz and Daniel Johnson directed and caused some of the most egregious torture and cruel treatment at Abu Ghraib.
 Plaintiffs were subjected to electric shocks, sexual assaults, stripped and kept naked, forced to witness the rape of a female prisoner, sensory deprivation, mock executions, stress positions, broken bones, and deprivation of oxygen, food and water as well as other dehumanizing acts of torture.

 After a June 2013 dismissal by the district court "because the acts giving rise to their tort claims occurred exclusively in Iraq, a foreign sovereign"—which came in the wake of the Supreme Court’s ruling in Kiobel v.
 Royal Dutch Petroleum—a unanimous panel of the Fourth Circuit Court of Appeals reinstated the case in June 2014.
 In finding the case satisfied Kiobel in that it “touches and concerns” the U.S., the court relied on the fact that CACI is a U.S. company, U.S. citizen-employees’ conduct is implicated, the contract was issued in the U.S. by a U.S. government agency, U.S.-based CACI managers are alleged to have tacitly approved acts of torture and cruel treatment, and Congress expressed its intent to provide access to U.S. courts to hold U.S. citizens accountable for torture committed abroad.
 In 2015, CACI moved to have the case dismissed as raising a “political question”—meaning that it is a matter that should be left to the “political branches” of the government and not the court.
 The motion was granted by the district court judge.
 Plaintiffs appealed that decision, arguing that the corporate contractors were not under the military’s complete control, that adjudicating the case wouldn’t touch on sensitive military decisions, and that torture is unlawful and can never be a “policy” choice.
 Six amicus briefs were filed in support of the plaintiffs, including by retired military officers and the UN Special Rapporteur on Torture.
 In October 2016, the Fourth Circuit overturned the district court's decision, and the case proceeded in the directir court with a new judge.
 In June 2017, the court affirmed that war crimes, torture, and cruel, inhuman and degrading treatment are well-recognized and definable norms and thus fall within the court's jurisdiction under the ATS.
-CACI moved to dismiss the case, and a hearing on the motion will take place on September 22, 2017.
+CACI moved to dismiss the case, and in February 2018, a federal judge ruled that the treatment of the plaintiffs constitutes torture, war crimes, and cruel, inhuman and degrading treatment, and that the lawsuit could proceed.

 The case Saleh v.
 Titan, filed in June 2004, included as plaintiffs more than 250 individuals who were swept up in military raids in Iraq and detained at prisons under the control of the U.S., including at Abu Ghraib.
 The suit charged that Titan/L-3 and CACI violated international, federal and state law by participating in a torture conspiracy, along with U.S. government personnel, that led to the rape and other acts of torture, assault and killing of Iraqi detainees.
 After five years of litigation, Saleh v.
 Titan was dismissed in September 2009 in a 2-1 decision by the Court of Appeals for the District of Columbia.
 When asked its opinion on the dismissal, the Obama administration acknowledged flaws in the appellate court’s reasoning for dismissing the case, but argued that the Supreme Court should not allocate its time and resources to review the dismissal of the case.
 On June 27, 2011 the Supreme Court denied the Plaintiffs’ petition for certiorari, thereby ending the case.